 |Forward Dividend & Yield||0.18 (2.48%)|

 |1y Target Est||N/A|

-Announcement of Periodic Review: Moody's announces completion of a periodic review of ratings of JBS S.A.
-New York, August 21, 2019 -- Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of JBS S.A. and other ratings that are associated with the same analytical unit.
+Announcement of Periodic Review: Moody's announces completion of a periodic review of ratings of JBS USA Lux S.A.
+New York, October 14, 2020 -- Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of JBS USA Lux S.A. and other ratings that are associated with the same analytical unit.
 The review was conducted through a portfolio review in which Moody's reassessed the appropriateness of the ratings in the context of the relevant principal methodology(ies), recent developments, and a comparison of the financial and operating profile to similarly rated peers.